What are GLP-1 Analogues (Incretin Mimetics)?

 Incretins also slow down the digestion of food so that glucose from your meals takes longer to be absorbed, and they can reduce your appetite and result in weight loss.

-GLP-1 analogues reduce the symptoms of the high blood glucose levels (such as feeling thirsty).
-In the long-term, good control of blood glucose levels reduces the risk of developing problems with your eyes, kidneys and feet.
-Most people taking GLP-1 analogues also lose weight which can be beneficial for a lot of people with type 2 diabetes.
+GLP-1 analogues reduce the symptoms of high blood glucose levels (such as feeling thirsty).
+In the long term, good control of blood glucose levels reduces the risk of developing problems with your eyes, kidneys and feet.
+Most people taking GLP-1 analogues also lose weight, which can be beneficial for a lot of people with type 2 diabetes.

 Some GLP-1 analogues have also been shown to have additional benefits in protecting against heart disease and stroke.